gauravitis/crm/README.md

 # CRM System

-A modern Customer Relationship Management (CRM) system built with React and TypeScript for the frontend and Express.js for the backend, featuring a robust tech stack and comprehensive functionality.
+A comprehensive Customer Relationship Management (CRM) system designed for business process automation, with a focus on quotation management and analytics.
+Built with React and TypeScript for the frontend and Firebase for the backend, this system offers robust features for multi-company operations, client management, and advanced document generation.

 ## 🚀 Technologies Used